Shuunen/shuutils/README.md

 - [ ] use zod
 - [ ] test unique mark
-- [ ] try to use const enum in constants.ts
 - [ ] add a logger util
 - [ ] remove that eslint-disable :
   - max-statements